boopesh007/Harness-Template-library/Deployment/Tanzu/BlueGreen/README.md

 * Provide "**Name**, **version**"
 * Select **Harness-Template-Library** in the Git Connector, Once you select it should prefill your repository and git branch details.
 * Provide "**Deployment/Tanzu/BlueGreen/blue_green_deployment.yaml**" in the YAML path.

-4.You can edit the template values if you want to.
+4. You can edit the template values if you want to.
 Switch to the visual mode to have a better experience while updating the values.